Prostitution in Scotland: Advocacy for law reform

 In March 2017, the Scottish National Party backed changes to prostitution laws to criminalise those paying for sex, but not those who sell it.
 The decision drew criticism from sex workers and sex worker organisations, who said that the full decriminalisation of sex work was the only way to the ensure the safety of sex workers.

 The Scottish Greens support the decriminalisation of sex work along with full legal protection from exploitation, trafficking and violence, and access to better support and healthcare for sex workers.

-On 20 May 2025, Ash Regan – the sole MSP in the Alba Party – introduced the Prostitution (Offences and Support) (Scotland) Bill, a bill to implement the Nordic model in Scotland.
-In response, Scottish sex workers have launched a campaign against Regan's bill, saying it will "put them in more danger, pushing the industry underground, increasing stigma, and exposing people to more violence and poverty".
+On 20 May 2025, Ash Regan – then the sole MSP in the Alba Party – introduced the Prostitution (Offences and Support) (Scotland) Bill, a bill to implement the Nordic model in Scotland.
+In response, Scottish sex workers launched a campaign against Regan's bill, saying it would "put them in more danger, pushing the industry underground, increasing stigma, and exposing people to more violence and poverty".
+Polling of 1,088 Scottish adults by YouGov, carried out in 2024, indicated public opposition to the Nordic model, with 47% saying it should be legal for a person to pay someone to have sex with them, compared to 32% who think it should not be legal.
+In 2025, the Scottish Left Review stated its opposition to the Nordic model.
+Protests were held outside the Scottish Parliament by sex workers and their allies against the Nordic Model and Ash Regan's bill.
+The Scottish Parliament voted against the bill in February 2026.

-The organisation, Scotland For Decrim, whose supporters include academics, charity workers and trade unionists, advocate for the decriminalisation of sex work.
+Campaign groups in Scotland include Scotland For Decrim, which advocates for the decriminalisation of sex work, and A Model for Scotland, which supports the introduction of the Nordic model.